-Metal aircraft provide shielding, which can be thought of as a Faraday cage, but this is not suitable to use as a return for our sophisticated electronic devices we have in the cockpit today.
+Metal aircraft provide shielding, which can be thought of as a Faraday cage, but this is not suitable to use as a current return for our sophisticated electronic devices we have in the cockpit today.
 Doing that would result in stray electric currents causing noise and problems all over the system.

 Installing ground return lines in our electrical system makes sure that we reduce any possible stray currents in the airframe where they do not belong and could cause interference in the intercom system and or radio communications and navigation.

-And clear communications contribute to safety, so read on!
+And: clear communications contribute to safety, so read on!

-Using a power and return line for every device makes sure that the voltage loss is as close to zero as possible and that no stray currents enters the device (think about audible strobe pulses in the intercom).
+Using a power and return wire for every device makes sure that the voltage loss is as close to zero as possible and that no stray or induced currents enters the device (think about audible strobe pulses in the intercom).
 It also is very convenient to use a color coding scheme to indicate the purpose of the wire.
 For example: black for return, red for power and yellow for switched power.
 Other colors can be used for signal wiring, trim servo's and or audio.

 What we are trying to accomplish here is Electromagnetic Compatibility or EMC, and this is the art of stopping the wires becoming an antenna pickup up and/or radiating unwanted RF and noise.
 Which you might hear in the intercom and radio and there are a number of ways to get good results and keep the electrical system clean of any interference.

 Lots of problems arise when the metal airframe is used as a common ground.
-Paint, insulation, bad rivets, corrosion help to decrease the conductance and the result is a much higher resistance and voltage drops.
-And to make things worse: when using high powered strobes, bad ground connections may cause radio frequency interference or noise and you may 'hear' the strobes over the intercom.
+Paint, insulation, bad rivets, and corrosion help to decrease the conductance and the result is a much higher resistance and unwanted voltage drops.
+And to make things worse: when using high powered strobes, bad ground connections may cause radio frequency interference or noise and you may 'hear' the strobes flashing over the intercom.

 If you use shielded cabling for microphones, headphones, CD players, mobile phones and other forms of audio cabling you must connect the shield at one end to a common ground.
 This way you will avoid errors like ground loops and common return/ground paths and as a result it will improve the audio quality and prevent the wiring from becoming an antenna picking up unwanted RF and other noise.
-As mentioned earlier, ferrite beads or sleeves are use to stop wiring from picking up commmon mode interference and these can be helpful too in aircraft.
+As mentioned earlier, ferrite beads or sleeves are use to stop wiring from picking up common mode interference and these can be helpful too in aircraft.

 Again: It is strongly advisable to create a common ground bus bar to which all shielding and return wires are connected in a star configuration to one central point.

-These ferrites will add to the aircraft empty weight, as they are not very lightweight.
+These ferrites will add to the aircraft empty weight, as they are not very light weight.

 For those of you wanting detailed information about aircraft wiring we recommend the next link: Aircraft wiring for smart people by Greg Richter.
-This article is based on that document.
+This article is based on that document.Written by EAI.